Operation Flavius: Aftermath

-The IRA notified the McCann, Savage, and Farrell families of the deaths on the evening of 6 March.
+The IRA notified the McCann, Savage, and Farrell families of the deaths on the evening of 6 March, and the following day publicly announced that the three were members of the IRA.
 A senior member of Sinn Féin, Joe Austin, was tasked with recovering the bodies.
 On 9 March, he and Terence Farrell (Mairéad Farrell's brother) travelled to Gibraltar to identify the bodies.
 Austin negotiated a charter aircraft to collect the corpses from Gibraltar and fly them to Dublin on 14 March.
 In 2017 it emerged that Charles Haughey had secretly requested that the Royal Air Force fly the bodies direct to Belfast, bypassing the Republic of which he was Taoiseach.
 Two thousand people waited to meet the coffins in Dublin, which were then driven north to Belfast.
 At the border, the Northern Irish authorities met the procession with a large number of police and military vehicles, and insisted on intervals between the hearses, causing tensions between police and members of the procession and leading to accusations that the police rammed Savage's hearse.

 The animosity continued until the procession split to allow the hearses to travel to the respective family homes.
 British soldiers and police flooded the neighbourhoods to try to prevent public displays of sympathy for the dead.
 Later that evening, a local IRA member, Kevin McCracken, was shot and allegedly then beaten to death by a group of soldiers he had been attempting to shoot at.

 The joint funeral of McCann, Farrell and Savage took place on 16 March at Milltown Cemetery in Belfast.
 The Royal Ulster Constabulary (RUC) agreed to maintain a minimal presence at the funeral in exchange for guarantees from the families that there would be no salute by masked gunmen.
 This agreement was leaked to Michael Stone, who described himself as a "freelance Loyalist paramilitary".
 During the burial, Stone threw grenades into the crowd and began shooting with an automatic pistol, injuring 60 people.
 Several mourners chased Stone, throwing rocks and shouting abuse.
 Stone continued shooting and throwing grenades at his pursuers, killing three of them.
 He was eventually captured after being chased onto a road and the pursuers beat him until the RUC arrived to extract and arrest him.